2020-2021 Undergraduate & Graduate Catalog

 International Studies 680 is similar to IS 380, but serves the role of placeholder for graduate credit, for Grand Valley graduate students participating in study abroad programs.

 Students can acquire international experience through a variety of short-term, Grand Valley-sponsored programs, generally led by Grand Valley faculty members.
-There are more than 25 programs per year.
-Summer programs may include:
+GVSU out-of-state and international students pay tuition at in-state rate plus $25 per credit for these programs.
+There are more than 50 programs with 27 to 30 offered per year.
+Summer programs may include the following.

-El Salvador: San Salvador 38 Santa Marta, and Santiago, Guatemala, Social Work
+El Salvador: San Salvador and Santa Marta, and Santiago, Guatemala, Social Work

-Germany: Schwäbisch Gmünd, German Modern Languages 38 Literature
+Germany: Schwäbisch Gmünd, German Modern Languages and Literature